Notice of Privacy Practices

 Uses and Disclosures of Your Protected Health Information That Do Not Require Your Authorization

-The Companies use and disclose PHI in a number of ways connected to your treatment, payment for your care, and our healthcare operations.
+Brave Care Providers use and disclose PHI in a number of ways connected to your treatment, payment for your care, and our healthcare operations.
 Some examples of how we may use or disclose your PHI without your authorization are listed below.

 - To our different departments to coordinate treatment-related activities, such as prescriptions, lab work, and X-rays.

 - To other healthcare providers treating you who are not on our staff such as dentists, emergency room staff, specialists and other providers.
+For example (and without limitation), if you are being treated for an injured foot, we may share your PHI among your primary physician, the foot specialist, and your physical therapist, so they can provide proper care.

 - To administer your health benefits policy or contract.